Squat (exercise): Form

 As the body descends, the hips and knees undergo flexion, the ankle extends (dorsiflexes) and muscles around the joint contract eccentrically, reaching maximal contraction at the bottom of the movement while slowing and reversing descent.
 The muscles around the hips provide the power out of the bottom.
 If the knees slide forward or cave in then tension is taken from the hamstrings, hindering power on the ascent.
 Returning to vertical contracts the muscles concentrically, and the hips and knees undergo extension while the ankle plantarflexes.

 Common errors of squat form include descending too rapidly and flexing the torso too far forward.
 Rapid descent risks being unable to complete the lift or causing injury.
-This occurs when the descent causes the squatting muscles to relax and tightness at the bottom is lost as a result.
+This occurs when the descent causes the brace to relax and tightness at the bottom is lost as a result.
 Over-flexing the torso greatly increases the forces exerted on the lower back, risking a spinal disc herniation.
 Another error is when the knee is not aligned with the direction of the toes, entering a valgus position, which can adversely stress the knee joint.
 An additional common error is the raising of heels off the floor, which reduces the contribution of the gluteus muscles.